Management of grants, contracts, and other funding agreements is the responsibility of the Principal Investigator (PI)

 Principal Investigators (PIs) are expected to complete a project within the original period of performance.
 However, unexpected circumstances can arise which justify a need for additional time.
 A No-Cost Time Extension should be requested only when the original scope of work cannot be completed within the project period and no additional funds will be required for completion.
 No-Cost Time Extensions should not be requested nor will they be approved simply because the PI expects funds will remain at the end of the project or to explore new avenues of research.
 This latter situation constitutes a change in the scope of work.
+Read the sponsor guidelines and award agreement to determine what needs to be submitted to the sponsor.
 Except as outlined below, sponsors must approve requests for No-Cost Time Extensions.

-Federal agencies issuing awards under the terms and conditions of the Federal Demonstration Project (FDP) and the National Endowment for the Humanities (NEH) have delegated the authority to approve No-Cost Time Extensions to the campus.
-If the award specifically states that it was issued under the FDP or is sponsored by the NEH, and it does not contain any restrictions on time extensions, the Office of the Vice Chancellor for Research (OVCR) can approve a single extension for a period of up to twelve (12) months.
+- If the award specifically states that it was issued under the Federal Demonstration Project (FDP) or is sponsored by the National Endowment for the Humanities (NEH), and it does not contain any restrictions on time extensions, the Office of the Vice Chancellor for Research (OVCR) can approve a single extension for a period of up to twelve (12) months.
 Sponsors must approve all other time extension requests.

 All requests must be forwarded to OR at email@example.com.
 If the campus has authority to approve it, OR will notify the sponsor of the time extension.
 If the campus does not have this authority, OR must sign the request before it is forwarded to the sponsor for approval.
 The request should be in the form of a letter and addressed to either the Director of Sponsored Programs (when the OR can approve the request) or the sponsor’s Program Officer (when sponsor approval is required).
 The letter should contain the following information:

 - The reason(s) why the work cannot be completed within the original project period, a brief summary of the progress made to date, and the work which still remains.